Do I need probiotics?

 “The problem these days is that marketers have turned probiotics into a fad.”
 Because of mega PR and advertising campaigns, we’ve been made to feel we’re deficient (even unable to have a good bowel movement!) unless we purchase these pricey probiotic products, and plenty of them.

 One is if we’re using a course of antibiotics.
-"Antibiotics kill bad bacteria, but they also kill good bacteria.
+“Antibiotics kill bad bacteria, but they also kill good bacteria.
 So it’s a good idea to use probiotics during antibiotic therapy and usually one to two weeks after therapy in order to repopulate the good bacteria in our gastrointestinal tracts.
 Do we need them after that?
-Probably not," says Dr. Canfield.
+Probably not,” says Kimberly.

 Another reason for using probiotics is if you’ve had a severe illness like a flu or a food-borne illness in which you’re really sick with bad diarrhea and vomiting, which can sometimes affect the body’s bacterial flora.
-"A round of probiotics after a bad flu or food-borne illness is not a bad idea," counsels Dr. Canfield.
+“A round of probiotics after a bad flu or food-borne illness is not a bad idea,” counsels Kimberly.

 Intestinal diseases like Crohn’s disease and celiac disease can also affect bacterial flora.